Most homes need between 20 and 70 pints per day, depending on square footage and starting humidity.

 Basement Adjustment

-Basements often require more capacity than above-grade rooms of the same size.
+Basements often need more capacity than above-grade rooms of the same size.

-If sizing for a basement, lean toward the higher pint rating within your square-footage band.
+If you are sizing for a basement, lean toward the higher pint rating in your range.

 Climate Adjustment